 The construction phase includes the refinement of the prototypes developed in the previous phase.
-It also includes the use of powerful automated tools for transforming process and data models into the final, operational product.
+It also includes the use of powerful automated tools for transforming processes and data models into the final, operational product.

-All the collected enhancements and modifications are applied during this third phase of the RAD approach.
+All the collected enhancements and modifications are applied during this third phase of the RAD Model.
 Feedback about what is good, what is bad, what to keep, and what to remove, is given in this phase.

 The feedback given during the construction phase is not limited to functionality, but also includes aesthetics, interfacing, etc. The prototyping then continues with all the received feedback taken into consideration.

 Both prototyping and feedback continue until a final product that fits the client requirements in the most suitable way are developed.

 The last phase includes the finalization of the aesthetics, features, functions, interface, and everything else related to the software project.
 Interfaces between the various independent modules require proper testing.
 This is done in the cutover phase.